 RET > 140F: The condensing boilers (Priority 1) are stopped first when the Return water temperature is greater than the Mixed Boiler Return temperature.
-(This may not applicable in most configurations since the local return temperature on the Master is used to provide a difference temperature across the heat exchanger.
-However, the return temperature sensor may be moved on the Master to provide system return temp if the difference temp is not required)
+(This may not applicable in most configurations since the local return temperature on the Master is used to provide a difference temperature across the heat exchanger A System Return sensor will be required.
+However, the return temperature sensor may have been moved on the Master to provide system return temperature on existing installations and is still supported).